whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 ### <a id="9.3.1"></a>Server Configuration window

 The Server Configuration window is shown next.
-This is an example only configuration only.
+This is an example configuration only.
 ![md_Graphics/config_servers.png][f9.15]

 This window supports the range of server configuration tasks.
 For instructions on how to add servers, see [Add one or more HA servers](Creating_new_lustre_fs_3_0.md/#3.4).